 As technology advances rapidly and tech trends shift like the wind, users become more demanding and are less likely to be easily impressed by basic applications.
+So, an unavoidable question arises: are native apps dead?

 It’s no secret that, as technological advancements hit the market faster, we users have become more demanding and less likely to be impressed by whichever application, gadget, or device falls into our hands.
 This phenomenon, where trends and user preferences ebb and flow with the ever-changing digital tide, has brought on a paradigm shift in the app development landscape, and we, app development partners, must now prioritize what we know works and ignore what doesn’t.
 As a result, and shaped by technological advancements, user preferences, and the ever-present need for innovation, a persistent question echoes through the corridors of app development: Are native apps dead?